 I grew up in Maryland then went to the University of Miami in Florida.
 Tracking the weather was always more of a hobby until my sophomore year.
 After taking an introductory course, I decided I could take something I love and actually make a career out of it.

 The U was an incredible fit for me.
 Being able to study outside for finals in December is my kind of college experience!
-I got involved in triathlons, my fraternity and even spent two years as the school's mascot, Sebastian the Ibis.
+I got involved in triathlons and even spent two years as the school's mascot, Sebastian the Ibis.

 My first TV job was in Harrisonburg, VA.
 I met my wife there and learned a lot about forecasting and working in television.
 I had the opportunity to do a local Dancing with the Stars competition.
 It led to me moonwalking (trying to moonwalk) on TV and in front of a rather large live audience :)